History of rail transportation in the United States: Expansion and consolidation (1878–1916)

 The Panic of 1893 was the largest economic depression in U.S. history at that time.
 It was the result of railroad overbuilding and shaky railroad financing, which set off a series of bank failures.
 One-quarter of U.S. railroads had failed by mid-1894, representing over 40000 mi.
 The failed lines included the Northern Pacific Railway, the Union Pacific Railroad and the Atchison, Topeka & Santa Fe Railroad.
 Acquisitions of the bankrupt companies led to further consolidation of ownership.
 As of 1906, two-thirds of the rail mileage in the U.S. was controlled by seven entities, with the New York Central, Pennsylvania Railroad (PRR), and Morgan having the largest portions.

 James J. Hill joined forces with Morgan and others to gain control of the Northern Pacific.
 Hill formed the Northern Securities Company to consolidate the operations of the Northern Pacific with Hill's own Great Northern, but President Theodore Roosevelt, a trust-buster, strongly disapproved and took it to court.
 In 1904 the federal courts dissolved the Northern Security company (see Northern Securities Co. v.
 United States) and the railroads had to go their separate, competitive ways.
 By that time Morgan and Hill had ensured the Northern Pacific was well-organized and able to survive easily on its own.

 In 1901 the Union Pacific Railroad acquired all of the stock of the Southern Pacific.
 The federal government charged UP with violating the Sherman Act, and in 1913 the Supreme Court ordered UP to divest itself of all SP stock.
 This ruling was received with considerable alarm throughout the industry, as UP and SP were widely considered at that time not to be significant competitors.
 (Later in the 20th century, with different economic conditions and changes in the law, UP successfully acquired the SP.
 See Resurgence of freight railroads in the 1980s.)

 Continuing concern over rate discrimination by railroads led Congress to enact additional laws, giving increased regulatory powers to the ICC.
 The 1906 Hepburn Act gave the ICC authority to set maximum rates and review the companies' financial records.
+The Mann-Elkins Act of 1910 strengthened the ICC's authority over railroad rates.
+Subsequently, railroads had difficulty securing revenue sufficient to keep pace with their rising costs, and by 1915 one-sixth of the railroad trackage in the country belonged to railroads in receivership (bankruptcy).

 US railroads were at their peak length of trackage in 1916 with 254037 mi of tracks.